rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 # Separation of Money and State

-!!! quote "There is no more important problem to solve in this era than the separation of money from state."
+!!! info "There is no more important problem to solve in this era than the separation of money from state."

 Power over money is power over human choice, which is a power over human beings